softwareconstruction240/softwareconstruction/chess/4-database/database.md

 ### Pass Off Tests

-The tests provided for this assignment are in the PersistenceTests class.
+The tests provided for this assignment are in the DatabaseTests class.
 These tests make HTTP requests to test your server.

 Additionally, run the StandardAPITests from the previous phase to make sure they still run successfully.